GSA/idmanagement.gov/_playbooks/playbook-sso.md

 Conduct an architecture review to determine what existing components you should integrate, such as:

 - Authoritative source databases for user accounts (directories or databases),
-- User provisioning and deprovisioning processes, or
+- User provisioning and de-provisioning processes, or
 - Integration with other security tools such as a SIEM tool.

 In addition to system integration, the architecture review should include: